 Department of Library and Information Sciences

-You can pursue a major in Library Science or Information Science and choose a general program of study or an emphasis in:
+You can pursue a major in Library Science and choose a general program of study or an emphasis in:

-The Library and Information Science program has been accredited since 1965 by the American Library Association (50 E. Huron, Chicago, Ill.
-60611; telephone 800-545-2433).
-This distinction means we meet or exceed strict academic standards of excellence in education.
+The Library Science program has been accredited since 1965 by the American Library Association (50 E. Huron St.; Chicago, Ill.
+60611-2795; telephone 800- 545-2433).
+This distinction means we have secured a place among the leaders in academic standards of excellence in education.

-Our college has the third largest endowment among library and information science programs in the U.S. In recent years, we have received funds for research and student support from national, state and local agencies, including the Institute of Museum and Library Services, the Library of Congress, the Online Computer Library Center, and the Texas State Library and Archives Commission.
+Our department has the third largest endowment among library and information science programs in the U.S. In recent years, we have received funds for research and student support from national, state and local agencies, including the Institute of Museum and Library Services, the Library of Congress, the Online Computer Library Center and the Texas State Library and Archives Commission.

-You will need to meet the Toulouse Graduate Schoolís admission requirements, which are outlined at gradschool.unt.edu.
+You will need to meet the admission requirements of the Toulouse Graduate School®.
 In addition, the department requires:

-For forms and more information about program admission requirements, visit www.lis.unt.edu and click on the prospective students link.
+For forms and more information about program admission requirements, visit our website.
 We also offer personal advising by phone and in person.

-The department offers several financial aid awards to help you pay for your graduate education, including loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.
+The university and department offer multiple options to help you pursue your graduate education, including loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.